 If you're ready to go, you can put these skills to work in a number of ways.
 Data Science is a portfolio of skills, you can get them one at a time or focus on those that interest you most.
 A relatively standard set of courses would include some or all of the following:

 In most cases, there are applied versions of these courses at Stern and more theoretical versions at Courant.
 You can find descriptions of courses and programs at NYU's Center for Data Science, at Stern's Department of Information, Operations, and Management Science, and at the Courant Institute of Mathematical Sciences.
 This is way too much information, but you might want to page through it anyway.
 For current purposes, you should probably ignore the programs and focus on the courses and their content.
 If there's a course at NYU for one program, you can probably count it toward another program.

 One thing we'd add: get some practice with graphics, which now goes by the name "visualization."
 They give you a good first cut at data and can be an effective way to describe it to others.

 Q4.
 Can you tell me more about Python?

 We thought you'd never ask!
 We think Python is the obvious entry point if you want to find out what programming is about.
 It's a flexible high-level language, high-level meaning that you don't need to do everything, the program does most of it for you.
 It's quickly building a large community of users, including many at investment and consulting firms.
 It has packages that allow you to do scientific programming, graphics, and data analysis.
 It's the basis of the Google app engine.
 It's a skill employers ask for.

 If you want a taste, you can teach yourself Python as a summer or winter break project.
-It'll take some discipline, but Glenn Okun is teaching himself now, and says if he can do it, then you can, too.
+It'll take some discipline, but Glenn Okun did this, and says if he can do it, then you can, too.